sarveshkale2000/AWS_Daily_Report_Script/README.md

 This project provides a Bash script that reports all AWS resources, including S3 buckets, EC2 instances, Lambda functions, and IAM users.
 The script is designed to run on an EC2 instance and create a daily report of these resources.
 It utilizes AWS CLI commands and is scheduled to run automatically using cron jobs.

-## Prerequisites
-* An AWS account with appropriate permissions to access S3, EC2, Lambda, and IAM resources.
-* An EC2 instance running Amazon Linux or a compatible distribution.
-* AWS CLI installed and configured on the EC2 instance.

 ## Step-by-Step Instructions

 ### 1. Configure AWS CLI